 Does Medicare cover any weight loss surgeries?

-In Australia, Medicare does cover a portion of some weight-loss surgeries but only under certain circumstances.
-To qualify for coverage from Medicare for a weight loss surgery, a patient would have to meet some of the following criteria:
+To qualify for coverage from Medicare for a weight loss surgery, a patient would have to meet some of the following criteria [15]:

-• Have a BMI of 35 to 39.9 and be able to demonstrate related health issues like hypertension, metabolic syndrome, osteoarthritis or asthma.
+- Have a BMI of 35 to 39.9 and be able to demonstrate related health issues like hypertension, metabolic syndrome, osteoarthritis or asthma

-• Have a BMI of 40 and higher, which qualifies you without proving related health problems.
+- Have a BMI of 40 and higher, which qualifies you without proving related health problems

-It's important to keep in mind that the whole cost of the surgery won't be covered by Medicare, rather just a portion of it.
+Patients would also have to demonstrate that they have tried to lose weight in the past but have been unsuccessful [16].
+It's important to keep in mind that the whole cost of the surgery won't be covered by Medicare, but rather just a portion of it.

-It's difficult to ascertain exactly how much you'll need to pay after Medicare foots some of the bill, but it could be anything from AUD $12,000 to AUD $18,000 depending on the procedure and where it is performed.
+It's difficult to ascertain exactly how much you'll need to pay after Medicare foots some of the bill, but it could be anything from AUD $12,000 to AUD $18,000 depending on the procedure and where it is performed [17].

 Does private health insurance cover weight loss surgery?

-Most private health funds cover bariatric procedures like gastric bypass, gastric sleeve and lap band but these procedures are often only covered in the gold tier private health insurance policies.
+Most private health funds cover bariatric procedures like gastric bypass, gastric sleeve and lap band but these procedures are often only covered in the gold-tier private health insurance policies [11].

 There is also usually a 12-month waiting period with these health fund policies before you're covered and a private health insurer won't cover the whole cost of the weight loss surgery but, depending on your policy, should take care of a large chunk.

-In saying this, patients can still pay up to AUD $6,000 in out-of-pocket expenses for bariatric surgery.
 As we mentioned above, if the weight loss surgery is considered to be medically necessary, Medicare may also contribute towards covering some of the costs alongside the health fund.

 Can you get weight loss surgery for free in Australia?